iTwin/itwinjs-core/common/api/ui-ninezone.api.md

     readonly anchor: HorizontalAnchor;
     // (undocumented)
     readonly bottomLayouts: Layout[];
-    // Warning: (ae-incompatible-release-tags) The symbol "bounds" is marked as @alpha, but its signature references "Rectangle" which is marked as @internal
-    //
     // (undocumented)
     bounds: Rectangle;
-    // Warning: (ae-incompatible-release-tags) The symbol "floatingBounds" is marked as @alpha, but its signature references "Rectangle" which is marked as @internal
-    //
     // (undocumented)
     floatingBounds: Rectangle | undefined;
     // (undocumented)